-Among the erosion of humanity he sought refuge for her as he trekked down the square.
+Surrounded by the erosion of humanity, he sought refuge for her down the square.
 She held on tight, arms around his neck as she hitched a ride to Bevoin Public Library.
-Cabil, with a more evasive spirit, didn't make it there without a bit of help from a comrade as he side-swiped a nearly failed attempt to dodge a flesh eater.
+Then all too suddenly, Cabil stopped, a comrade defending the angle of his retreat as the weapon wielding hunter blocked a direct blow against him.

-Clank- the sharp noise of grazing metal blade against claw echoed in his ears as his knee dropped to the concrete step.
+Clank— the sharp noise of a grazing metal blade against claw echoed in his ears as his knee dropped to the concrete step.

 "Aye, are ya' just gonna' stand there or bring her in?"
-The armored fur-crowned hunter questioned his comrade with a sneer before veering back to his famished scaly opponent drooling menacingly on his combat boots.
-"Hey, keep your vile foul fluids to yourself, demon!"
+The armored fur-crowned hunter questioned his comrade with a sneer.
+He veered to his famished scaly opponent drooling on his combat boots.
+"Hey, keep your foul fluids to yourself, demon!"
 A quick death sentence- a bilateral cleave with his elbow blades showered the steps in red.
 "Can't have one of Aegelleon's finest slaughtered."
 He jested.

-Cabil sneered, "You flatter me, Brenius."
+Cabil shook his head, "You flatter me, Brenius."
 Cabil escorted the girl to the front door, and upon sliding a key card to the reader, a confirming beep allowed them both passage to the foyer.
-Before he could step into the vicinity, a canned elder citizen guarded the agar of the door.
+Before he could step into the vicinity, a candid elder citizen guarded the agar of the door.
 "Your name, young sir?"
 He interrogated with a raspy undertone.

 Cabil sharpened his gaze at him furrow browed, surveying his fragile contour and burlesque attire.
-"Cabil Hargann, soldier of the Aegelleon force."
-He gently aided in her dismount, and as he erected himself over the short balding man, the elder's upfront dry demeanor masked itself.
+"Cabil Hargann, of the Aegelleon forces."
+He gently aided in her dismount, erecting himself over the short balding man.